fredrkl/net-recap/records-explorer/README.md

     Instances of `Point` will be stored on the stack.

+As I see it, you will only want to use value type records when you have a small, immutable data structure that you want to store on the stack.
+For larger data structures, you will want to use reference type records.
+Record structs do not support inheritence.

 In summary:
 - **Reference type records** (default) are stored on the heap.
 - **Value type records** are stored on the stack.